NourBen0/Jet-Turbine-Simulation-/README.md

 # 🛠️ Jet Turbine Simulation - Augmented Reality Experience

-**Jet Turbine Simulation** is a cutting-edge Augmented Reality (AR) application that allows users to explore the inner workings of a jet turbine engine in an immersive and interactive way.
+**Jet Turbine Simulation**Jet Turbine Simulation is a cutting-edge augmented reality application that allows users to dive into the inner workings of a jet turbine engine.
+With this app, you can explore and understand the intricate components that make up this powerful machinery.
+Using your device, simply launch the app and witness a virtual jet turbine come to life in your surroundings.
+Dive deep into the engine to examine each component up close, from the blades to the combustion chamber.
+Jet Turbine Simulation offers a unique and educational experience, giving users a deeper understanding of the fascinating world of jet turbine technology.
 ## 🚀 Overview

 This project brings complex jet turbine technology into your hands using AR.
 By simply launching the app, users can place a fully 3D-rendered turbine in their environment and inspect each component — from the fan blades to the combustion chamber — up close.